-SARRC’s Think Autism® mobile app may be downloaded for free by clicking the icons below or by searching “Think Autism” via the App Store or Google Play.
+The Think Autism mobile app may be downloaded for free by searching “Think Autism” on the App Store.

 Developed for parents, educators and medical professionals, SARRC’s Think Autism initiative is designed for children ages 8-13 and offers resources in all 50 states.